-If the ABS collateral supporting a TALF loan is sold, can the TALF loan be transferred with that collateral?
+If the ABS collateral supporting a TALF loan is sold, can

+the TALF loan be transferred with that collateral?

 A borrower may assign all of its obligations with respect to a TALF loan to another eligible borrower with the prior consent of the New York Fed.
 The New York Fed will assess the eligibility of the assignee as a borrower at the time of the transfer and confirm that the assignee has executed all the requisite documentation for the facility.

 No assignments will be consented to after the termination date for making new loans, which is December 31, 2009 unless extended by the Board.

-How are principal payments on eligible collateral allocated between the borrower and repayment of principal on the TALF loan?
+How are payments on eligible collateral allocated between the borrower and repayment of principal on the TALF loan?

-Any remittance of principal on eligible collateral must be used immediately to reduce the principal amount of the TALF loan in proportion to the original loan-to-value ratio.
-For example, if the original loan-to-value ratio was 90 percent, 90 percent of any remittance of principal on the ABS must immediately be repaid to the New York Fed.
+Unless otherwise provided in the MLSA, any remittance of principal on eligible collateral must be used immediately to reduce the principal amount of the TALF loan in proportion to the haircut.
+For example, if the original haircut was 10 percent, 90 percent of any remittance of principal on the ABS must immediately be repaid to the New York Fed.

-For a five-year TALF loan (which will be available for certain loans starting in June 2009), the excess of Certificate or ABS interest distributions over TALF loan interest payable will be remitted to the TALF borrower only until such excess equals 25% per annum of the haircut amount in the first three loan years, 10% in the fourth loan year, and 5% in the fifth loan year, and the remainder of such excess will be applied to the TALF loan principal.
+For a five-year TALF loan, which is available for certain asset categories, the excess of Certificate or ABS interest distributions over TALF loan interest payable will be remitted to the TALF borrower only until such excess equals 25% per annum of the haircut amount in the first three loan years, 10% in the fourth loan year, and 5% in the fifth loan year, and the remainder of such excess will be applied to the TALF loan principal.